dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w014-schemas/IpldSchemas.md

 ## Meta

-A storage area used to
+A storage area used to track information used by the system as it manages its own chain and the interactions with other chains.
+Eg: used to track genesis actions so it knows which action to reply to.

 ```sh
 type Meta struct {